code-on/django-staging/README.md

 ![Example2](https://github.com/code-on/django-staging/raw/master/examples/example2.png)

 You can add your own generators.
-More details on this in staging/generators/example.py.
+More details on generator attributes/methods in staging/generators/example.py.
+Generators are automatically loaded on start from this locations:

+- generators directory in staging application
+- path specified in `GENERATORS_DIR` environmental variable
+- path specified with `--generators-dir` option for `staging_generator` command